Bocas Del Toro: Panama’s Little-Known Caribbean Gem

 Lifestyle in Bocas Del Toro

-Bocas Town has a public hospital, offering inexpensive basic care such as x-rays, lab work, and minor dental work.
-But, for anything major, you would need to travel by boat or air to the city of David or to Panama City.
+Bocas Town has a public hospital offering inexpensive care.
+Services are basic—the hospital os equipped for x-rays, lab work, and minor dental work.
+For anything major, residents travel by boat or air to Panama City or David (a major city about four hours away by bus and ferry).

 Real Estate in Bocas Del Toro